• Skip to primary navigation

 • Whole wheat flour is used to add a rustic touch but you could use all bread flour if you like.

-• Rolled oats are the old fashioned oats - you can't substitute quick oats or instant oatmeal.
+• Rolled oats are the old fashioned oats - don't substitute quick oats or instant oatmeal.

 • Sunflower seeds are my favorite for this hearty loaf.
 You can use walnuts, pecans, pumpkin seeds, pine nuts, or any kind of combination you like.